Nova Scotia Auto Insurance Requirements

 - Driving will be restricted between 12 midnight and 5 in the morning.
 The exception to this rule would be during driving to work at night or accompanied by a supervisor driver.
 No other passengers will be allowed in the car.

-In addition, this phase can be completed after a 6 hour Defensive Driving course or an approved driver education program with 10 hours driving time and 25 hours theory.
+In addition, this phase can be completed after a 6-hour Defensive Driving course or an approved driver education program with 10 hours driving time and 25 hours theory.

 Restricted Individual Stage

 This phase lasts for 24 months and after successful completion will graduate to a full license with no restrictions.
-During this phase, the driver is enforced by a special driving condition 47 that include the following restrictions.
+During this phase, the driver is enforced by a special driving condition 47 that includes the following restrictions.

 - 0 BAC level required of the restricted driver.